Jerusalem12/AI-in-Cybersecurity-Auditing-and-Compliance-Monitoring/README.md

 # AI in Cybersecurity: Auditing and Compliance Monitoring

-### **We originally worked on an analytical research project, as you can see in this repository; https://github.com/Pradyum-1712/AI-in-Cybersecurity-Auditing-and-Compliance-Monitoring.
-We aimed to complete about 50% of the implementation of that analytical paper by October 19.
-Unfortunately, we didn’t see your email recommending a problem–solution paper until October 20, which is when we decided to change our idea and start working on that instead.**
+### Project context

-### **This repository was created for the new idea, and here you’ll find the full implementation.
-However, if you’d like to see what we attempted with the analytical paper (even though we didn’t finish it), you can check it out in the link above.
-NB: The language models were too big to push to the repository, so we uploaded it on Google Drive.**
+We initially pursued an analytical research project, documented here: https://github.com/Pradyum-1712/AI-in-Cybersecurity-Auditing-and-Compliance-Monitoring.
+Our target was to complete roughly 50% of that implementation by October 19.
+On October 20, after guidance to focus on a problem–solution paper, we pivoted to the approach implemented in this repository.

-https://drive.google.com/drive/folders/1-rCXrmqAEQsmQBlxcRG4FAZykHRAUKEd?usp=sharing
+This repository contains the full implementation for the new approach.
+The partial analytical work remains available at the link above.
+Due to model size constraints, large model files are hosted on Google Drive: https://drive.google.com/drive/folders/1-rCXrmqAEQsmQBlxcRG4FAZykHRAUKEd?usp=sharing